workanator/bynom/README.md

 ByNom is a Go package for parsing byte sequences.
 Its goal is to provide tools to build safe byte parsers without compromising the speed or memory consumption.

-The project is inspired by Rust [nom](https://github.com/Geal/nom) library.
+The package is inspired by Rust [nom](https://github.com/Geal/nom) library.
 At the time I was looking for the byte parser library which could meet my requirements, and therefore I decided to write that package.

 ## Status